What is the best diet to treat fatty liver disease?

 They might surprise you.
 We recommend patients with non-alcoholic fatty liver disease drink three cups of coffee per day, eat four tablespoons of olive oil a day and follow a Mediterranean diet, which emphasizes eating primarily plant-based foods and healthy fats.

 People usually can’t believe we’re asking them to add more food like coffee and olive oil to their diet, rather than restrict items or cut things out.

-How do these recommendations differ from general nutrition recommendations around a balanced diet?
+How does a fatty liver disease diet differ from general nutrition recommendations around a balanced diet?

-What surprises patients the most when you give them this advice?
+What surprises fatty liver disease patients the most when you give them this diet advice?

 People usually can’t believe we’re asking them to add more food like coffee and olive oil to their diet, rather than restrict items or cut things out.
 I think it’s a welcome change for a lot of people!

-What’s the hardest part of the diet for people?
+What’s the hardest part of the fatty liver diet for people?